fversnel/fversnel.github.io/_posts/2018-04-09-about-scrum-and-agile.markdown

 The sometimes religious-like following of this movement has always scared me a little bit.
-I was really keen on reading Bertrand Meyer's 'Agile: the good, the hype, the ugly' because I felt I didn't have enough knowledge about Agile to critise it.
+I was really keen on reading Bertrand Meyer's 'Agile: the good, the hype, the ugly' because I felt I didn't have enough knowledge about Agile to criticise it.

 That being said, Agile has brought the industry great benefits while at the same time making things worse, according to Meyer.
 This book serves as a guide for learning about various Agile methods (XP, Scrum, etc.)